deepdrivepl/SegTrackDetect/README.md

 ## Examples
 The SegTrackDetect framework enables robust tiny object detection both across consecutive video frames (video mode) and within independent detection windows.
 The dataset type is automatically inferred from the dataset directory structure.
 For more information, see [datasets](#new-datasets).

+The main features of the SegTrackDetect framework can be explored by executing the `inference.py` script with varius configurations.
 To perform detection on video data using a supported dataset like `SeaDronesSee`, run the following command:
 ```bash
 python inference.py \